-There’s a ropeway to get you to the volcano, but if you need more information on this there’s the official website with all you need.
+There’s a ropeway to get you to the volcano, but if you need more information on this, there’s the official website with all you need.
 And if you have some time, try the Eruption Experience Room which sounds like an amazing experience.

 Elevation: 4,718 ft (1,438 metres)

-When visiting Mount Hakone, make sure to enjoy at least one of the 17 hot springs of the area, which represent 20 different types of spring water!
-And don’t forget the Lake Ashinoko, formed thanks to a volcanic eruption more than 3,000 years ago, where you can have a magnificent view of Mount Fuji.
+When visiting Mount Hakone, make sure to enjoy at least one of the 17 hot springs in the area, which represent 20 different types of spring water!
+And don’t forget Lake Ashinoko, formed thanks to a volcanic eruption more than 3,000 years ago, where you can have a magnificent view of Mount Fuji.

 Elevation: 4,918 ft (1,499 m)

 Mount Meakan (雌阿寒岳) is located to the east of the Hokkaido Island in the Akan-Mashu National Park.
-At the summit of the volcano you’ll find 2 ponds: Sekinuma (Red Pond) and Aonuma (Blue Pond).
+At the summit of the volcano, you’ll find 2 ponds: Sekinuma (Red Pond) and Aonuma (Blue Pond).

-If you want to visit Mount Meakan, you must travel between June and October, otherwise it will be most likely covered with snow.
+If you want to visit Mount Meakan, you must travel between June and October, otherwise, it will be most likely covered with snow.

 Elevation: 5,330 ft (1,624 m)

-From the summit you’ll have an amazing panoramic view of the surroundings and you’ll be able to see other beautiful mountains.
+From the summit, you’ll have an amazing panoramic view of the surroundings, and you’ll be able to see other beautiful mountains.

 Elevation: 5,673 ft (1,729 m)

 There are several trails to get you to the summit, but the Natsuyama trail is better for amateurs.
-Other trails allow you to see different things, but also take more time.
+Other trails allow you to see different things but also take more time.

 Elevation: 4,510 ft (1,374 m)

-There was only one known historical eruption long time ago, so this place is more than calm.
+There was only one known historical eruption a long time ago, so this place is more than calm.

 You can get to the top with the Beppu Ropeway and enjoy an astonishing view.
 If you need information on this, you can use this official brochure.